Rain hampers search for missing in Italian glacier avalanche

 One of the dead was from Czechia, RAI said.

-According to media reports, those feared missing include some Italians three Romanians, one with French nationality, another from Austria, and four from Czechia.
+According to media reports, those feared missing include several Italians, three Romanians, one with French nationality, another from Austria, and four from Czechia.

-Veneto regional Gov. Luca Zaia said some of those hiking in the area on Sunday were roped together as they climbed.

 Raimondi was quoted as saying two of the injured are Germans.
 Zaia told reporters that one of the Germans was a 65-year-old man.
 Of the patients was so badly injured, so far identification has been impossible.